 The passion for DT really grew in me when I saw its power harnessed by some of the RCA graduates who joined the newly established business incubator I helped set up.
 Their products were truly radical, disruptive and more importantly, they addressed real people’s needs in a way that was direct, personal and meaningful.

-Hayley: Why do you think design thinking is important for businesses?
+Why do you think Design Thinking is important for businesses?

 Using DT can really help businesses embed new ways of approaching complex problems and serve the needs of customers.
 And even though it may come across as a bit idealistic, I still believe that design thinking can really help make the world a much better place!
 And that’s why I think its also really important to say that DT is also super relevant for the public and charity sectors too.

-Hayley: What lead you to join DK&A/ Design Thinkers Academy?
+What lead you to join DK&A/ Design Thinkers Academy London?